Nicomedia

 Nicomedia (/ˌnɪkəˈmiːdiə/; Νικομήδεια, Nikomedeia; modern İzmit) was an ancient Greek city located in what is now Turkey.
-In 286, Nicomedia became the eastern and most senior capital city of the Roman Empire (chosen by the emperor Diocletian who ruled in the east), a status which the city maintained during the Tetrarchy system (293–324).
+In 286 AD, Nicomedia became the eastern and most senior capital city of the Roman Empire (chosen by the emperor Diocletian who ruled in the east), a status which the city maintained during the Tetrarchy system (293–324 AD).

-The Tetrarchy ended with the Battle of Chrysopolis (Üsküdar) in 324, when the western Roman emperor Constantine the Great defeated Licinius and became the sole emperor.
-In 330, Constantine chose for himself the nearby Byzantium (which was renamed Constantinople, modern Istanbul) as the new capital of the Roman Empire.
+The Tetrarchy ended with the Battle of Chrysopolis (Üsküdar) in 324 AD, when the western Roman emperor Constantine the Great defeated Licinius and became the sole emperor.
+In 330 AD, Constantine chose for himself the nearby Byzantium (which was renamed Constantinople, modern Istanbul) as the new capital of the Roman Empire.

 The city was incorporated into the Ottoman Empire with the victory of Sultan Orhan Gazi against the Byzantine Empire.
-The Byzantines managed to retake it in the aftermath of the Battle of Ankara, but it fell definitively to the Ottomans in 1419.
+The Byzantines managed to retake it in the aftermath of the Battle of Ankara, but it fell definitively to the Ottomans in 1419 AD.

 History

 It was founded in 712–711 BC as a Megarian colony and was originally known as Astacus (/ˈæstəkəs/; Ἀστακός, 'lobster').
 After being destroyed by Lysimachus, it was rebuilt by Nicomedes I of Bithynia in 264 BC under the name of Nicomedia, and has ever since been one of the most important cities in northwestern Asia Minor.
 The great military commander Hannibal Barca came to Nicomedia in his final years and committed suicide in nearby Libyssa (Diliskelesi, Gebze).
 The historian Arrian was born there.

 This section of a belt depicting medallions honoring Constantius II and Faustina was minted in Nicomedia.
 The Walters Art Museum.

 Nicomedia was the metropolis and capital of the Roman province of Bithynia under the Roman Empire.
 It is referenced repeatedly in Pliny the Younger's Epistles to Trajan during his tenure as governor of Bithynia.
 Pliny, in his letters, mentions several public buildings of the city such as a senate-house, an aqueduct, a forum, a temple of Cybele, and others, and speaks of a great fire, during which the place suffered much.

+Jewish diasporic presence is attested in Roman Nicomedia, also providing evidence of Jewish migration from Macedonia to Asia Minor.
+A third-century CE tomb inscription found in the city, belonging to Aurelius Esthelasios and Aurelia Thamar, is decorated with several Jewish symbols: the menorah, shofar, and the Sukkot species of lulav and etrog.
+Aurelius is described as a "reader" (anagnostos), i.e., of the Hebrew scriptures.

 Diocletian made it the eastern capital city of the Roman Empire in 286 when he introduced the Tetrarchy system.